 1) Increased levels of biochemical markers of bone turnover (these are not recommended for establishing the diagnosis but may be used for additional estimation of fracture risk and monitoring treatment effects): N-terminal propeptide of type I collagen (PINP) for bone formation and cross-linked C-terminal telopeptide of type I collagen (CTX) for bone resorption.

 While osteoporosis is defined by BMD measurement, the risk for fracture uses BMD and a number of risk factors, many defined in FRAX.
 BMD assessment alone is not sufficient to identify fracture risk, as certain patients will be undertreated or overtreated if decisions are based on BMD values alone.
-Therefore, it is necessary to calculate the absolute 10-year risk of fracture on the basis of risk factors present in the patient.
+Therefore, it is necessary to calculate the absolute 10-year risk of fracture based on risk factors present in the patient.

 1. Congenital bone fragility (eg, osteogenesis imperfecta).